How Long Does It Take for a Pimple to Form?

 The Essential Information

-How long it takes a pimple to form seems like an easy question to answer, but attempts to nail down a timeline have been hindered by the complexity of the pimple formation process.
 Even though getting a zit seems like a simple thing, when we look into the skin and exactly how it happens, many factors come into play.
-It is also very difficult for dermatology researchers to "catch" a pimple at its earliest stages when it is microscopic and follow it all the way along.
+It is also very difficult for dermatology researchers to "catch" a pimple at its earliest stages when it is microscopic and then follow it all the way along.

 Therefore, even though it may seem hard to believe, the only evidence we have on how long it takes a pimple to form relies on studies that focus on testing of cosmetic ingredients for their ability to clog pores.
 These studies have suggested that pimple formation takes anywhere from 2-6 weeks.